 Delivering a total of 200 watts through its highly-efficient monocrystalline solar cells, the Boulder 200 uses a briefcase style foldable form that means it can quite literally be folded up and carried wherever you need it if the situation changes or you find a better spot to capture sunlight.

-Combine this portability with a rigid aluminum frame that delivers a combination of strength and lightweight, and you’ve quickly got a solar generator panel system that’s perfectly suited for taking in vehicle for camping, emergency, or off-grid scenarios, as well as for calling on at home in an emergency situation.
+Combine this portability with a rigid aluminum frame that delivers a combination of strength and lightweight, and you’ve quickly got a portable solar generator panel system that’s perfectly suited for taking in vehicle for camping, emergency, or off-grid scenarios, as well as for calling on at home in an emergency situation.

 The Boulder 200 Briefcase solar panel is designed in a way that means it can also be linked up with other compatible solar panels to cut down on solar recharge times, allowing you to form an array which cuts down on total charging times.